Table of Contents

 3. Data Privacy and Security Concerns

-Offshore outsourcing means exposing patient health information and sensitive business data to a third party.
+Offshore outsourcing exposes patient health information and sensitive business data to a third party.
 The problem is that Protenus recorded 678 hacking incidents in 2021, comprising nearly 44 million patient records.
 People mistakenly believe that a BPO partnership might result in non-compliance with laws and regulations, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 With the rise of healthcare outsourcing, BPO service providers are fully committed to protecting data and information.
 Not only do they set privacy policies, but they also secure their network and implement security protocols.
 Full regulatory compliance is usually part of the service-level agreement (SLA).